-Villa de Leyva, about 100 miles (160 km) from Bogotá, is a charming mountain town full of Colonial architecture, cobblestone streets and a pleasing mix of locals and visitors.
+Villa de Leyva, about 100 miles (160 km) from Bogotá, is a charming mountain town full of colonial architecture, cobblestone streets, and a pleasing mix of locals and visitors.
 That’s why it’s one of the most famous and popular members of Colombia’s elite group of Pueblos Patrimonios.
-The sights and attractions around Villa de Leyva – including, Colombia’s best winery (and it isn’t bad), a phallic archaeological site and a house made entirely of terracotta – are just as interesting as the town itself.
+The sights and attractions around Villa de Leyva, including Colombia’s best winery, a phallic archaeological site, and a house-made entirely of terracotta, are just as interesting as the town itself.
 Many travelers come to Villa de Leyva for just one day but we bet we can convince you to stay a little longer with our travel guide to Villa de Leyva.

 Founded in 1572, the town sits at just over 7,000 feet (2,100 meters), so pack your layers.
 Even when flooded with swanky weekenders from the capital, Villa de Leyva retains an antique air.
 The town’s impressive Plaza Mayor is the biggest plaza in Colombia at 150,694 square feet (14,000 square meters) and some say it’s the largest cobblestone plaza in all of South America.

-Colombian history: The Casa Museo Antonio Nariño (free) is devoted to the life and times of aristocrat, early indepenence leader and one time Presidential candidate Antonio Nariño.
+For Colombian history: The Casa Museo Antonio Nariño (free) is devoted to the life and times of aristocrat, early independence leader and former Presidential candidate Antonio Nariño.
 Displays about his many achievements are arranged throughout his former home.
 Frankly, the architecture was as interesting as the materials inside.

 Dickhenge: The El Infiernito archaeological site (aka the Muisca Observatory, 4,000 COP/about $US1.25), just outside of town, gives you the chance to check out an outdoor area that the Muisca people used as an astrological observatory.
 You will, no doubt, notice the more than 30 carved stone objects rammed into the ground.
 You will also notice that every single one of them is phallic.
 We do not know what huge stone penises have to do with astrological observation.

-Potteryland: Ráquira, about a half hour from Villa de Leyva, is a town that’s famous for its pottery.
+Potteryland: Ráquira, about 30 minutes from Villa de Leyva, is a town that’s famous for its pottery.
 Even if you’re not in the market for a garden donkey or a rustic set of coffee mugs, it’s worth a drive through just to marvel at the center of town, whose name means “city of pots”.
-It’s like a kitchy Disneyland for pottery lovers.
+It’s like a kitschy Disneyland for pottery lovers.

 Christmas in Villa de Leyva